 - How do they hunt?

-Komodo dragons can smell blood from almost 10 kilometers (6 miles) and they can run in bursts of speed up to 20 kph (12 mph).
-True dinosaurs!
+Komodo dragons can smell blood from almost 10 kilometers (6 miles) and they can run in bursts of speed up to 20 kilometers per hour (12 mph).
+Truly dinosaurs!

 - What do they eat?